Feline Infectious Peritonitis

 How common is infection with feline coronavirus in comparison with FIP disease?

-Many cats (up to 50% in single cat households and as high as 80-90% in multi-cat environments) become infected with one or more strains of feline coronavirus at some time in their lives.
-The majority of cats with feline enteric coronavirus (about 90% or more) remain healthy.
-The incidence of feline infectious peritonitis disease is low (only 5 to 10% of infected cats and less than 1% of cats admitted to veterinary hospitals).
+Many cats (up to 50% in single cat households and as high as 80%-90% in multi-cat environments) become infected with one or more strains of feline coronavirus at some time in their lives.
+Most cats with feline enteric coronavirus (about 90% or more) remain healthy.
+The incidence of feline infectious peritonitis disease is low (only 5% to 10% of infected cats and less than 1% of cats admitted to veterinary hospitals).

 Are certain cat breeds more susceptible to FIP?

 FIP appears to be more common in cats that live in multi-cat households, shelters, or catteries.
 Cats that are stressed due to re-homing, have recently had surgery, or have concurrent infections (more than one infection at a time) may also be more susceptible to developing FIP.
 Genetic factors are also thought to contribute to the development of FIP.
-Male cats are affected more often than females Pure bred cats including Abyssinian, Bengal, Birman, Himalayan, Ragdoll and Devon Rex may be more predisposed to developing FIP.
+Male cats are affected more often than females.
+Purebred cats, including Abyssinian, Bengal, Birman, Himalayan, Ragdoll, and Devon Rex may be predisposed to developing FIP.

 How does a cat become infected with feline coronavirus?